azoth-lang/azoth.language.reference/src/generics.md

 // Unsure about these
 where T: reference // T must be a reference type including classes, functions, struct reference etc.

-where T: S // subtype
+where T: S // conforms to or subtype
 ```